statamic/v2-docs/content/collections/howto/suggest-modes.md

 ---
-title: Suggest Modes
+title: How to use Suggest Modes in your addon
 overview: >
   The Suggest field allows you to define a list of suggestions.
 You can get those from wherever you want: your own list, somewhere on the internet, or your local grocer.
 id: dd9212d0-978c-4b86-a51f-745464ff0721
 ---
 The "[Relate](/reference/fieldtypes/relate)" fields – "[Users](/reference/fieldtypes/users)", "[Taxonomy](/reference/fieldtypes/taxonomy)", "[Collection](/reference/fieldtypes/collection)" – all leverage the "[Suggest](/reference/fieldtypes/suggest)" field behind the scenes.